Man Utd’s Mason Mount back in training after four months out with calf issue

 Mount’s presence will be a welcome boost to a United side looking to push for Champions League qualification.

+The midfielder will also have an FA Cup semi-final to look forward to if the team can overcome Liverpool this Sunday.

-Ten Hag expects Harry Maguire, Rasmus Hojlund and Aaron Wan-Bissaka to be back for Sunday’s FA Cup quarter-final against Liverpool, but Lisandro Martinez, Anthony Martial, Luke Shaw and Tyrell Malacia remain sidelined.
+While the quarter-final clash may come too soon for Mount, Ten Hag expects Harry Maguire, Rasmus Hojlund and Aaron Wan-Bissaka to be available.

+The latter trained on Tuesday having been laid low for two months with an unspecified issue, but Lisandro Martinez, Anthony Martial, Luke Shaw and Tyrell Malacia remain long-term absentees.

+Off the field, United have announced record second-quarter revenues of £225.8million thanks largely to their involvement in the Champions League group stage.